Allyssacsf/awesome-keyword-research/README.md

 - [ ] 1.
 Make a list of important, relevant topics based on what you know about the business
 - [ ] 2.
 Fill in those topic buckets with keywords
 - [ ] 3.
 Research related search terms
 - [ ] 4.
-Check for a mix of head terms ahd long-tail keywords in each bucket
+Check for a mix of head terms and long-tail keywords in each bucket
 - [ ] 5.
 See how competitors are ranking for these keywords
 - [ ] 6.
 Prioritize Keywords to focus
  - Some of the most attractive, highest-volume keywords also have the least available opportunity